yabadi/2017/B_PCHR/01_projectscope.md

 ## Limitations
 - Involved developers: 3 students (12 credits) + 1 student (3 credits)
 - Development time < 2 months
+- Next round of funding not awarded (March 2017) Project requires additional support for further development.

 ## Process
 - Scrum will be used as an iterative and incremental agile software development framework for managing product development of Spring 2017 Sana PCHR objectives.